equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 In this article I will show you how you can do your Authorization with policy classes.

-> Note: there is a gem [pundit](https://github.com/elabs/pundit) that is really nice plain Ruby
+> Note: there is a gem [pundit](https://github.com/elabs/pundit) that has really nice plain Ruby
 > policy object solution.
-But in this article we will work with a
+But in this article we will write plain object
-> solution from a scratch.
-But if you look for gem with established convention and community I recommend checking Pundit.
+> solution for policies from scratch.
+If you're looking for a gem with established convention and community I recommend checking Pundit.

 ## Example